 Acupuncturist Trina Lion has provided pain relief for children and adults since 2005.
 She has a decade of clinical experience in Shanghai, China and has lectured on Traditional Chinese Medicine (TCM) at Johns Hopkins University, Yale University, and University of Maryland Medical Center.
-Trina is the Eastern Meditation and Movement Specialist at the Retreat at Sheppard Pratt and a TCM specialist at Cross Keys Acupuncture.
+Trina is the Eastern Meditation and Movement Specialist at the Retreat at Sheppard Pratt.

 TCM is a form of mind-body medicine which includes dietary theory, movement, and bodywork.
 Do you have headaches and stress?
 Back pain and exhaustion?
 Cosmetic concerns and indigestion?
 Whatever your combination, Trina teaches as she treats so you can understand your symptoms and make choices that support your health and well-being.